 In comes Jordan

 2011 – Midfielder Jordan Henderson signed from Sunderland for £16m.
-He has notched 25 times in 324 reds games to date, so far helping us to claim the UEFA Champions League and League Cup and becoming club captain.
+He has notched 28 times in 359 reds games to date, becoming club captain and then helping us to claim the UEFA Champions League and League Cup.

 1910 - Right-back Ephraim Longworth signed from Clapton Orient.
 He played for the reds 370 times across the next two decades, without finding the back of the net.
 He helped us to two League titles and became the first Liverpool player to captain England in May 1921.
 He then served as Reserve team trainer, before joining the ground staff.